Jhon Sinclair

 empty heart empty heart G, C, F, Cm, Bb, D, Gm, Gm6, G5, D5

-empty heart empty heart C, E, D, e, B, G, A, A5, D7
+empty heart empty heart C, B, G, F, Am

-empty heart empty heart E, A, B7
+empty heart empty heart Am, G, D, C, Dm

 La chanson met en lumière l'injustice dont souffre John Sinclair, qui est emprisonné alors qu'il ne fait que chercher à vivre librement.
 L’artiste interpelle l'auditeur sur l'iniquité du système judiciaire, soulignant que des personnes à l'origine de violences ou de crimes graves jouissent de la liberté, tandis que d'autres, simplement pour leurs convictions, croupissent en prison.
 L'inégalité des peines attribuées apparaît clairement, posant la question de la véritable nature de la justice.
 Le contexte évoque les luttes politiques et sociales des années 60 et 70, où de nombreux activistes étaient persécutés pour leurs idéaux.
 Cette époque marquait un tournant dans la perception des droits civiques et des libertés individuelles.